timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 **Problem:** TAP files mount and programs load, but they crash or behave strangely.

 **Investigation steps:**
-1. **Check program compatibility:** Some programs may not work perfectly with the TS Pico
+1. **Check program compatibility:** Some programs may not work perfectly with the TS-Pico
 2. **Try loading from a different position:** Use FFW/REW to try loading from different blocks
 3. **Check TAPDIR:** Verify the program structure looks correct
 4. **Test with known-good programs:** See if the problem affects all programs